-SCTU submit all safety information to the REC within a Development Safety Update Report (DSUR).
+SCTU submit all safety information to the REC in annual progress report and the annual Development Safety Update Report (DSUR).

 7.7 SCTU RESPONSIBILITIES FOR SAFETY REPORTING TO MHRA

 SCTU will notify the necessary competent authorities of all SUSARs occurring during the trial according to the following timelines; fatal and life-threatening within 7 days of notification and non-life threatening within 15 days.